About - Dundurn

 About Us

-Established in 1972, Dundurn Press is one of Canada’s largest and leading independent trade publishers.
-With over 2,300 books in print, Dundurn Press is recognized for producing high quality, award-winning books across multiple genres.
+Established in 1972, Dundurn Press is currently one of the largest independent publishing houses in Canada, with over 2,500 Canadian-authored titles in print.
+Dundurn Press is best known for its robust publishing program spanning these five decades as well as its fiction titles that speak to diverse and international audiences.
 We publish books that reflect the world, satisfy curiosity, enlighten, and entertain.
-We seek to amplify and elevate exceptional Canadian voices to the world, particularly those that have not yet been discovered or have been previously underrepresented in trade publishing.
-We also aim to make Dundurn Press a home for all readers and writers in our community as we signal a new era for the press by opening a welcoming storefront space in Toronto's Leslieville neighbourhood.
-We publish across numerous genres, from literary and genre fiction, to lifestyle, memoir and biography, history and public policy, and middle-grade and teen fiction.
+We seek to amplify and elevate exceptional Canadian voices, particularly those that have not yet been discovered or have been previously underrepresented in trade publishing.
+We publish across numerous genres, from literary and genre fiction, to true crime, memoir and biography, sport, history and public policy.

 Land Acknowledgement